 The Contractor will make whatever investigation it deems necessary to verify the location of underground utility facilities, by providing a private utility locating company to verify the location of all on-site utilities prior to construction.
 The utility locator company shall mark all utilities that may or may not conflict with construction.
 The Contractor shall field survey these utilities and plot this information on the Record Drawings that the Contractor will be preparing.
 If such facilities are not in the location shown in the drawings, then (regardless of whether this is discovered prior to or during construction) the Contractor's remedies, if any, pursuant to Article 6.3, Chapter 2, Title 40, A.R.S.
 (A.R.S.
 40-360.21 through 40-360.32, "Underground Facilities"), shall be the Contractor's sole remedy for extra work, delays, and disruption of the job, or any other claim based on the location of utility facilities.
-Locations of utility facilities are shown on drawings and were furnished by the City, are to be regarded as preliminary information only, subject to further investigation by the Contractor, by entering into this Contract, expressly waives and disclaims any claim or action against the City under any theory for damage resulting from location of utility facilities.
+Locations of utility facilities are shown on drawings and were furnished by the City, are to be regarded as preliminary information only, subject to further investigation by the Contractor.
+The City does not warrant the accuracy of these locations, and the Contractor, by entering into this Contract, expressly waives and disclaims any claim or action against the City under any theory for damage resulting from location of utility facilities.